arviz-devs/arviz/doc/source/contributing/doc_guide.md

 If you are using Docker, see {ref}`building_doc_with_docker`.

 ## Code Formatting
-For code generally follow the
-[TensorFlow's style guide](https://www.tensorflow.org/community/contribute/code_style)
-or the [Google style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
+Documentation conists of a lot of code snippets to demonstrate the examples.
+For adding code blocks, generally follow the [TensorFlow's style guide](https://www.tensorflow.org/community/contribute/code_style) or the [Google style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
 Both more or less follow PEP 8.